Bray Wilkins: Salem Witch Trials

 In 1689, Bray and his family, along with several others, moved from Salem proper to establish a church in Danvers.
 Around 1690, Bray's granddaughter by his son Thomas, Margaret, married a man by the name of John Willard.
 Willard acted as a constable for the court, and given Bray's legal misfortunes decades prior, the family disapproved of him immediately after it was announced Margaret and John were eloped.
-The two lived a rather normal life for several years, all the while the Wilkins family did not shy away from making it known how they disapproved of John.
+The two lived a rather normal life for several years, despite the Wilkins family's indiscrete disapproval of John.
 During the first weeks of the Salem Witch Trials in spring 1692, paranoia and mania swept through Danvers.
-Willard, being the constable, was responsible for arresting accused parties, but he could not bring himself to arrest townspeople he held in high regard.
+Willard, being the constable, was responsible for arresting the accused, but he could not bring himself to arrest townspeople he held in high regard.
 His refusal to arrest these accused witches lead to himself being accused of witchcraft.
 Willard became distraught at reports of the accusations leveled against him, and sought out Bray so that he and his family might pray for him.
 Wilkins, however, informed Willard he was to travel out of town for business later that evening, and asked him to return before nightfall.
 Willard was unable, and Bray did not honor his request for prayers.

-1692's election period eventually rolled around and the people of the Massachusetts Bay Colony travelled to Boston to take part in the proceedings – Willard was no exception.
-His uncle-in-law, Bray's son Henry Wilkins, detested the claims brought against Willard by the townspeople and his own son Daniel, and so accompanied Willard for the journey.
+1692 was also an election year for the Massachusetts Bay Colony, during which people travelled to Boston to take part in the primary proceedings – Willard was no exception.
+Willard was accompanied by his uncle-in-law, Bray's son Henry Wilkins, who detested the claims brought against Willard by the townspeople.
 After arriving in Boston, Henry invited Willard to join him for supper at Richard Way's homestead in Dorchester, where Bray, his wife, and Deodat Lawson had already gathered.
 During the meal, Willard apparently gave Bray a cross look, and the patriarch suddenly found himself in a great deal of pain.
 The condition, probably a kidney stone, forced Bray to remain in Boston for several days.
 When Willard and Henry Wilkins returned to Salem, Henry's son Daniel was horribly ill.
 After recovering and returning to Salem as well, Bray's health seemed to relapse into illness upon the news of his grandson's condition.
 Ann Putnam Jr, Mary Walcott, and Mercy Lewis (with whom Daniel Wilkins was intimate at the time) were called to investigate the possibility of witchcraft, and they affirmed Willard and another Salemite named Sarah Buckley were responsible for the Daniel's fatal illness and Bray's own health problems.